KDE/kde-builder/doc/developer/appendix-projects.md

 (project-concept)=
 ## The Project

-KDE groups its software into "modules" of various size.
+KDE groups its software into "projects" of various size.
 This was initially a loose grouping of a few large projects, but with the introduction of the [git](https://git-scm.com/)-based [source code repositories](https://commits.kde.org/), these large projects were